MicrosoftDocs/azure-docs/articles/aks/devops-pipeline.md

 1. In the build summary, choose the **Release** icon to start a new release pipeline.

-   If you have previously created a release pipeline that uses these build artifacts, you will be prompted to create a new release instead.
+   If you've previously created a release pipeline that uses these build artifacts, you'll be prompted to create a new release instead.
 In that case, go to the **Releases** page and start a new release pipeline from there by choosing the **+** icon.